 But first - let’s explain the basics.

-The term “Data Analytics” describes a series of techniques aimed at extracting the relevant and valuable information from very large and diverse sets of data gathered from different sources and varying in sizes.
+The term “Data Analytics” describes a series of techniques aimed at extracting the relevant and valuable information from extensive and diverse sets of data gathered from different sources and varying in sizes.

 Here’s what you need to understand about data - everything on the internet can be its source.
 For example: